-Anne Pollard James is a contemporary figurative (mostly) oil painter.
-She is interested in the many ways women must navigate the spaces that surround them and take the space wanted in a place, made for and by those who really just want to keep women out.
+Anne Pollard James (b.
+1972) is a contemporary figurative (mostly) oil painter.
+She found painting the week the world shut down in 2020 and was transformed.
+There is before and after.
+Her works explore the many ways women must navigate the spaces that surround them and take the space wanted in a place, made for and by those who often want to keep women out.
+Her paintings are loud, hard, soft, sweet and sharp: The artist's response to staking her claim and claiming her space in places that often ask/require permission.

 “We have held our space with hard humor, or a wink and a nudge, with eyes down, or eyes drawn and staring hard, yet always with our eyes wide open to embrace and defend the space that is rightfully ours.
-Or the space, not yet ours, but that we wish to claim.”
+Or the space not yet ours, but that we claim.”

 Exhibitions